 Robert A. Getschmann

 For a curriculum vitae please visit my LinkedIn Profile.
 I enjoy posting intersting science and technology articles on my Twitter Feed.
-Some public code and configurations that I share are at GitHub.

 I graduated from the Rochester Institute of Technology earning a bachelor's degree and master's degree in Computer Science.
 While at RIT I was a member of Computer Science House.

 My undergraduate concentration was in computer architecture and systems software (compilers, operating systems, networking).
 While a graduate student I concentrated in combinatorial computing, computational theory, and object oriented systems (with an emphasis on Smalltalk-80).

 My Master's thesis involved the enumeration of various small Ramsey graphs.
 My thesis title was Enumeration of Small Triangle Free Ramsey Graphs.
 My advisor was Dr. Stanislaw Radziszowski.
 More thesis information can be found at the RIT Thesis Archive and below.